GfSE/SAF-Specification/viewpoints/Logical-Internal-Exchange-Viewpoint.md

 ## Concern
 * How do internal system elements interact with each other to provide the system function or service?
 * How do the logical system elements interact to fulfill the designated system function?
-* What additional information the system or a system element needs to generate to enable testing?
 * What are data / information items exchanged?
-* What are the items exchanged between the logical system elements during the interaction?
+* What are the items exchanged between logical system elements during an interaction?
 * Which requirements apply to a logical interface?
 ## Profile Model Reference
 The following Stereotypes / Model Elements are used in the Viewpoint:
 * Attribute "realizing connector" of ItemFlow referencing Connector
 * Connector [UML_Standard_Profile]
+* FlowProperty [SysML Profile]
 * FlowProperty contained in SAF_ConceptualInterfaceDefinition
 * FlowProperty typed by SAF_DomainKind
-* FlowProperty [SysML Profile]
+* ItemFlow [SysML Profile]
 * ItemFlow typed by SAF_DomainKind
-* ItemFlow [SysML Profile]
+* ProxyPort [SysML Profile]
 * ProxyPort typed by InterfaceBlock
-* ProxyPort [SysML Profile]
 * [SAF_ConceptualInterfaceDefinition](../stereotypes.md#SAF_ConceptualInterfaceDefinition)
 * [SAF_DomainKind](../stereotypes.md#SAF_DomainKind)
 * [SAF_LogicalElement](../stereotypes.md#SAF_LogicalElement)